Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Algorithm Optimality and -Consistency

 \subsection{RB-Compliant Algorithms}

 Belady’s binary labeling naturally gives rise to a class of optimal algorithms that, although not necessarily replicating the exact eviction decisions of \textsc{OPT}, still achieve optimal performance.

 This is achieved through adherence to a principle we refer to as the relaxed Belady’s rule: \textit{prioritizing the eviction of 1-pages over 0-pages whenever a cache replacement is necessary.}

-\begin{definition} An algorithm is said to be \textit{RB-compliant} if it adheres to the relaxed Belady’s rule. \end{definition}
+\begin{definition} \textit{An algorithm is said to be \textit{RB-compliant} if it adheres to the relaxed Belady’s rule.} \end{definition}

 To analyze the behavior of such algorithms, we define the following notation.
-Let $\mathbf{1}_i^\textsc{A}$ and $\mathbf{0}_i^\textsc{A}$ denote the sets of cached 1-pages and 0-pages, respectively, after algorithm \textsc{A} processes request $r_i$.
+Let the sets $\mathbf{1}_i^\textsc{A}$ and $\mathbf{0}_i^\textsc{A}$ denote the sets of cached 1-pages and 0-pages, respectively, after algorithm \textsc{A} processes request $r_i$.
 Similarly, let $\mathbf{1}_i^*$ and $\mathbf{0}_i^*$ denote the corresponding sets for \textsc{OPT}.
-The following lemma provides a key structural property of RB-compliant algorithms: while they may differ from \textsc{OPT} in which specific 1-page is evicted, they maintain the same set of 0-pages at all times.
-The proof of this lemma is given in Appendix.
+The following lemma provides a key structural property of RB-compliant algorithms: while their eviction decisions may differ from those of \textsc{OPT}, they maintain the same set of 0-pages in the cache at all times.